jvillacinda11/Miva-Store-Shipping-Insurance-Project/README.md

 **NOTE:** This repo is meant to serves as a reference for a client's existing store.
 You can try to use this project on your own for your store though it might not meet all your specific needs.
 A developer would be required for the install.
 If you want me to install this feature on your store or have any inquiry please reach out to me at jvillacoding@gmail.com.
 Thank you!

 ## Overview
 This project sets out to create a UI that allows customer to easily add shipping protection to their order at multiple points in their shopping session and to dynamically update the shipping protection fee as they add or remove items from their order.
+This was designed so that customers can protect the shipping before they checkout using

 ### High Level Overview